Critic-Free Deep Reinforcement Learning for Maritime Coverage Path Planning on Irregular Hexagonal Grids: Proposed Method

 We integrate a Breadth-First Search (BFS) reachability check into the environment.
 At each step~$t$, after the agent moves to node $v_t$, the BFS computes the set of unvisited nodes reachable from $v_t$ through unvisited (or transit-eligible) intermediate nodes, and verifies whether the terminal base node remains accessible.
 If either condition fails, i.e., some target nodes or the base are unreachable, the episode is terminated immediately with the death penalty $r_{death}$.

-This mechanism provides two benefits: \begin{enumerate} \item \textbf{Sharper credit assignment.} The penalty is applied at the step where the dead-end becomes inevitable, rather than many steps later.
-The policy gradient correctly attributes the negative outcome to the responsible decision. \item \textbf{Reduced wasted computation.} Doomed trajectories are truncated early, freeing rollout budget for informative trajectories.
+This mechanism provides two benefits: \begin{enumerate} \item \textbf{Sharper credit assignment.} The trajectory is truncated at the step where the dead-end becomes inevitable, so the episodic return defining the outcome-level advantage (Eq.~\ref{eq:grpo_adv}) reflects the failure promptly instead of being diluted by subsequent uninformative steps.
+Since credit is shared uniformly across the rollout, this early truncation concentrates the negative signal on the short prefix containing the causal misstep. \item \textbf{Reduced wasted computation.} Doomed trajectories are truncated early, freeing rollout budget for informative trajectories.
 Empirically, enabling BFS detection substantially reduces the fraction of non-informative rollouts during early training, allowing the policy gradient to receive meaningful credit-assignment signal from the first epoch. \end{enumerate}

 The BFS has worst-case complexity $\mathcal{O}(|\mathcal{V}|+|\mathcal{E}|)$ per step.
 For hex grids with $|\mathcal{V}|\le 46$ and $|\mathcal{E}|\le 6|\mathcal{V}|$, this overhead is negligible compared to the Transformer forward pass.